Chris5613/Gamerconnect/journals/Christian_journal.md

 # 2/28/23 #3/1/23

 Worked on fixing some bugs and css erorrs also worked on CI/CD making sure the test passed the lint

+# 3/2/23

+Fixed the Navbar rerendering issue and fixed one of the buttons

+# 3/3/23

+Error fixing and deployment

+# 3/4/23 - #3/7/23

+attempted Deployment

+# 3/8/23

+Started worknig on stretch goals like the Profile page

+# 3/9/23

+Today im working on the user update page as I wait for the comments to be merged in to finish up the profile.